- Classic sports-car look

 features & specs

-The BRZ is going to be a popular choice for weekend track excursions, and for that there's not only a DSC Sport mode for the stability control but also a full-off mode.
+The BRZ is a popular choice for weekend track excursions, and for that there's not only a DSC Sport mode for the stability control but also a full-off mode.
 A Torsen limited-slip differential also helps give the rear wheels surer footing out of corners either on the track or on tight, curvy roads.
 Taller drivers will even be able to fit a race helmet on, and the rear seatback folds forward to fit extra wheels or gear.

 Unfortunately, the BRZ isn't all that comfortable or versatile beyond that.
 While the ride feels fine on the backroads or around town—and we like the rather upright driving position—it tends to get a bit busy and noisy on pockmarked freeways, and the front seats are a bit too firm and could use more adjustability.
 Trunk space is good enough for a carefully packed weekend trip, but the load opening is quite narrow.
 And those back seats you see?
 They're just a tease, and only good for a child seat...maybe.